AMDmi3/opening_hours.js/README.md

 Translations can be made in the file [js/i18n-resources.js][ohlib.js/i18n-resources.js].
 Just copy the whole English block, change the language code to the one you are adding and make your translation.
 You can open the [demo.html](/demo.html) to see the result of your work.
 To complete your localization add the translated language name to the other languages.

 Note that this resource file does also provide the localization for the [opening\_hours\_map][].
 This can also be tested by cloning the project and linking your modified opening_hours.js working copy to the opening_hours.js directory (after renaming it) inside the opening_hours_map project.
+Or just follow the installation instructions from the [opening\_hours\_map][].

 ### Holidays ###